 This is called the "fat over lean" rule, and is one of the few true rules in painting.

-For more information on "fat over lean" you can refer to Ralph Mayer's "The Artist's Handbook of Materials and Techniques" which gives an easy-to-understand explanation of the materials science involved.
+For more information on "fat over lean" you can refer to Ralph Mayer's book "The Artist's Handbook of Materials and Techniques" which gives an easy-to-understand explanation of the materials science involved.

 What is Liquin?